INTRO. Third Person. The Production of Garbage. Hacking a Path.

 ACT 1.
 I'm going to be Lynette.

-Who is this character – this Metcalfe, Molloy, Malone, Mylady, this homeless tramp losing his luggage all over the landscape?
+Who is this character – this Metcalfe, Molloy, Malone, Mylady, this tramp losing his luggage all over the landscape?
 What’s he running from?
 The family name.
 The taxpayers.
 Perhaps a typist.
 Or even worse-- a jury of his peers… where everyone jerks off to mutual recognition.
 Ah yes, this is an archetypal story about an author chasing his subject, and failing to recognize it when he comes across it.
 Or no. No longer recognizing herself when she recognizes her subject.
-That’s a lot of baggage-- or just a bunch of typos.
-I have to remind myself of the moral of the story: the journey of the hero.
+Well that’s a lot of baggage.
+What’s the moral of the story?
 You can’t be the same at the end as you were at the beginning… because that’s the rule!

 The hippies lived in fair weather, changing the colour of the rock formations in Coon Bay with their cooking fires… until the ocean rubbed that off.
 When it rained too much, they retreated to their tents, vans & station wagons, adding colour and trash to the treeline.
 The hippies didn’t live off the land, but they were always close to the dirt, they always had a lot flat tires.
 So did the Indians on the reserve two or three bays over.
 The Indians collected more cars than the hippies.
 Parts piled up next to houses & shacks, which looked a lot like the docks in Baines Bay, rotting, patched up & cobbled together, some of them half sunk- more deadhead than dock.
 It's 1979, and all of this-- Coon Bay, Baines Bay, colour & trash, patches & flats-- just looks like magic!
 Couldn’t tell the difference between being dirt poor, and getting dirty from playing too hard.

 The world is made to be worth watching, otherwise what good is it anyone, especially me?
-I’m just auditioning for labour, it is something that is still being done by other people in uncomfortable poses.
-But I don’t buy it, they’re all straight outta Central Casting, just like me, and everyone speaks really amazing English so there’s no harm in looking—
+Yes I work, but I don’t do labour.
+Labour is something that is still being done by other people in uncomfortable poses.
+Can I really watch this?
+Can I really film this?
+Yeah I can, because they’re all straight outta Central Casting, and let’s face it so am I, so there’s no harm in looking—

 What are you doing here?